-- Muscular contractions, as a result of exercise, can move glucose into working muscles directly, without the need for insulin; this effect can last for a few hours after walking.8
+Muscular contractions, as a result of exercise, can move glucose into working muscles directly, without the need for insulin; this effect can last for a few hours after walking.3

 If you’re not used to it, start off slow.
-Begin with 15 minutes a day and increase your walking time by about five minutes every couple of weeks; if you walk less than three times a week, take at least a couple of weeks to increase the time.
+Begin with 15 minutes a day and increase your walking time by about 5 minutes every couple of weeks; if you walk less than 3 times a week, take at least a couple of weeks to increase the time.
 Your walk should ideally have three stages:

-- Brisk Walk: Walking fast enough to increase your heart rate but not so fast that you’re not able to talk or breathe easily.
+- Walk briskly: Walking fast enough to increase your heart rate but not so fast that you’re not able to talk or breathe easily.